 Balvinder Ruby, once excavating minerals as an Earth Scientist, now excavates the deep structures of society.
-Based in Australia, he is the author of The Provocateur: Spilling Beans By All Means, Climate Conundrum: The Agendas and Forces at Play, New World Order: The Rise of the Transnational Corporate Republic, and Fractured Mirrors: Power, Perception and the Human Condition.
-His essays appear in forums where thought still matters more than trend, reflecting a relentless curiosity about systems of power, ideology, and the human condition.
+Based in Australia, Balvinder is the author of The Provocateur: Spilling Beans by All Means, New World Order: The Rise of Transnational Corporate Republic, Climate Conundrum: The Agendas and Forces at Play, Fractured Mirrors: Power, Perception and the Human Condition and Deep Drive: A Journey Into Fearlessness, with a relentless curiosity about systems of power, ideology, and the human condition.
+A contributor to The Times of India in Sydney, Balvinder writes for readers who still value thought over trend.

 Short Synopsis